 In order to avoid tiredness a taxi driver should make preparations before each shift to ensure they are well rested and fresh to take on a long stint behind the wheel.
 Exercise, a good diet and plenty of sleep between shifts is the very best way for a driver to remain sharp and avoid fatigue, especially when working long hours.

-With Quote Goat you can compare taxi insurance quotes in just a few clicks.
+With Quote Goat you can compare cheap taxi insurance quotes in just a few clicks.